 What Is a Home Warranty?

-A home warranty is a product that is meant to cover different aspects of your home and help finance any necessary repairs.
-A home warranty is like a service contract (and sometimes a replacement contract) on key items in your home.
+A home warranty is an insurance product that covers certain items and parts of your home.
+It can help you finance any necessary repairs.
+A home warranty is like a service contract (and sometimes a replacement contract) on expensive items in your home.

-If you have a home warranty, then you essentially have a service contract to help with costly repairs or, in some cases, replacements.
-This can be a huge help for first-time homeowners who haven't budgeted for appliance breakdowns.
-Instead of a large, lump-sum payment to replace a major appliance, the costs are split into monthly premiums and a deductible.
+This can be a huge help for homeowners who forgot to budget for appliance breakdowns or other maintenance costs.
+Instead of a large, lump-sum payment to replace a major appliance, you pay monthly premiums and a deductible.